worldbank/gld/Support/Guides and Documentation/I2D2/Administrative_Levels.md

 For consistency across years, except for the case of 2003, I will simply append the data within-year and not assign the labels.
-For cases where the user wants to access the value label data where they do exist, a `label dir` or `label list PROV` will find or often directly retreive the label info as it was provided to us.
+For cases where the user wants to access the value label data where they do exist, a `label dir` or `label list PROV` will find or often directly retrieve the label info as it was provided to us.
 However, for data at this secondary geographic/administrative level, the labels are often not necessary, as the primary unit of analysis is the region level.
 The